 Section 2.
-Person or persons.

-- A. It is unlawful for any person or persons to use, possess, purchase, sell, or dispense intoxicating liquor or in any way secure or attempt to secure any intoxicating liquor.
-AS 47.37.250(A) (2) and AS 04.15.060(a). - B. It is unlawful for any person or persons, firm, company, corporation, or employee to sell, give, barter, dispense, or deliver intoxicating liquor to any person; or to any intoxicated person.
-AS 04.15.080(a) (2), AS 04.15.020(a), and AS 04.15.080(A).
+Persons under 21 years of age.
+A. It is unlawful for any person under 21 years of age to use, possess, purchase, sell, or dispense intoxicating liquor or in any way secure or attempt to secure any intoxicating liquor.
+AS 47.37.250(A)(2) and AS 04.15.060(a).

+B. It is unlawful for any person, firm, company, corporation, or employee to sell, give, barter, dispense, or deliver intoxicating liquor to any person under 21 years of age; or to any intoxicated person.
+AS 04.15.080(a)(2), AS 04.15.020(a), and AS 04.15.080(A).

 Section 3.
 Intoxicated persons in protective custody.

-It is unlawful for any intoxicated person to be upon the traveled portion of any street, road, and alley, highway as to be a hazard to the motoring public or to be a hazard to himself.
+It is unlawful for any intoxicated person to be upon the travelled portion of any street, road, alley, highway as to be a hazard to the motoring public or to be a hazard to himself.
 AS 74.37.250(A) (2 & 3), AS 04.15.020 (A).

 Any person who appears to be intoxicated in a public place may be taken into protective custody and assisted to his or her home.
-If the person is too intoxicated to take home, then he may be placed in protective detention.
+If the person is too intoxicated to take home, then he or she may be placed in protective detention.
 AS 47.37.170(a).

 Section 4.
-Length of detention in protective custody.

 Length of detention shall be either:

-- 1. Until the person is no longer intoxicated or; - 2.
-For a maximum of 12 hours, whichever occurs first; or - 3.
+- 1. until the person is no longer intoxicated or; - 2. for a maximum of 12 hours, whichever occurs first. - 3.
 The detaining officer may release the detained person at any time to the custody of a responsible adult.

 Section 5.
 Requirements of protective custody.

-A person detained under Section 4 or this chapter may be billed for the cost of care while under detention.
+A person detained under Section 4 or this Chapter may be billed for the cost of care while under detention.
 Cost may include the salary of the protective officer, as well as the cost of necessary food, bedding and other necessities.
-If a person is unable to pay the actual cost of care, he may satisfy the debt by performing work for the city at an hourly rate of not less than the current minimum state wage.
+If a person is unable to pay the actual cost of care, he or she may satisfy the debt by performing work for the city at an hourly rate of not less than the current minimum state wage.

 Section 6.
 Protective custody not arrest.
 Protective custody or detention does not constitute an arrest and no entry or other record may be made to indicate the person detained has been arrested or charged with a crime.
 AS 47.37.170(i).

 Section 7.
 Importation limitations.

-It shall be unlawful to import intoxicating beverages to the City of Goodnews Bay, the city voted for the village to be DRY.
+A. It shall be unlawful to import intoxicating beverages to the City of Kaltag unaccompanied by the purchaser/owner.